 It is this lack of transparency and efficiency which is now the bone of contention between the state and the central government.

 It is not the case that the Punjab households do not have bank accounts.
 Punjab was in fact the third state in 2014 to ensure a bank account for all its households under the Pradhan Mantri Jan Dhan Yojana.

 The lack of a digital procurement implementation is not out of lack of resources; it is due to the fear of the arhatiyas.

-An Indian Express in October 2019 explained the role of these 50,000 odd arhatiyas, who are politically powerful.
+An Indian Express article in October 2019 explained the role of these 50,000 odd arhatiyas, who are politically powerful.
 The article stated that many farmers wanted to link their accounts directly to the PFMS.

 It is this small but tremendously influential lobby which controls the politics of Punjab, which is preventing the direct payment of MSP to the farmers.